wukefe/chf/Presentation.md

 - It is important to introduce the background
 - Give a sample before present abstract concepts
 - Avoid error English variable names in code
+- Arithmetic mean should be replaced with geometry mean

 Diagram issues